 Sure, we all know change can be a good thing.
-Without it, Walmart would still be a 5 and Dime, Amazon would just be a rainforest, and Keanu Reeves would still be trapped in the Matrix.
+Without it, Walmart would still be a 5-and-Dime, Amazon would just be a rainforest, and Keanu Reeves would still be trapped in the Matrix.

 But transition can also be frightening and frustrating.
 We tend to assume the worst, even when we know why shifts are happening and how carefully they were planned.

-A change in processes can improve performance and streamline workload.
+A change in process can improve performance and streamline workload.
 But for many team members who are comfortable with the old process, the time and energy needed to learn a new way of doing things can seem to outweigh the benefits of the change.